shrh18/Big-Data-News-Recommender/README.md

 - `newsapi_key`  field by the NewsAPI key you've generated above.

-- `sender_address` field by the Google email address you used to generate app password in the previous step
+- `sender_address` field by the Google email address you used to generate the app password in the previous step

 - `password` field by the app password you've generated in the above

 - `admin_email` field by the admin email.
-The admin email is the mail address airflow send task execution informations to using the `sender_address`  Google email address.
+The admin email is the mail address airflow sends task execution pieces of information to using the `sender_address`  Google email address.

 ### Kafka-UI Configuration File

 You need to personalize the Kafka UI config file.
 This is required by the Kafka UI to work.

-First of all make a copy of the `kafka-ui/config_template.yml`.
+First of all, make a copy of the `kafka-ui/config_template.yml`.

 ```bash
 cp kafka-ui/config_template.yml kafka-ui/config.yml
 ```

 Then set your username and password in the `kafka-ui/config.yml`.
-You will use them to sign in into Kaka UI.
+You will use them to sign in to Kaka UI.

 ### Secrets configurations

 You need to configure secrets for your `docker-compose.yml` file.

-- First of all make a copy of the secrets template
+- First of all, make a copy of the secrets template

 ```bash
 cp -r secrets/ secrets_template/
 ```

 - Open the `secrets_template/` folder.
 It contains 2 folders
 1. a folder, named `airflow_user/`.
-That folder contains files with as content the secrets informations needed to create the first airflow user.
-These informations include email, firstanme, lastname, password and username.
+That folder contains files with as content the secret information needed to create the first airflow user.
+This information includes email, first name, last name, password, and username.
 2. a folder, named `smtp_user/`.
-That folder contains files with as content the secrets informations for SMTP user.
-These informations include email and password.
+That folder contains files with content the secret information for SMTP users.
+This information includes email and password.

-You need to replace the content of these files by your informations.
+You need to replace the content of these files with your information.

 #### Set Up Containers Volumes

 Run the following script file to set up container volumes.
-This creates the necessary directories for containers and set appropriate permissions on these directories.
+This creates the necessary directories for containers and sets appropriate permissions on these directories.

 ```bash
 ./scripts/setup_volumes.sh